Everything you should know about cryptos

 No, as a customer, you are not acting illegally.
 It is not prohibited to purchase cryptos or have a wallet with a non-registered provider.
 It is however prohibited for companies to offer cryptos without being registered as a crypto service provider with DNB.

 We can take enforcement action against the illegal service provider, such as imposing an order subject to penalty or a fine.
 We may also report it to the Public Prosecution Service, which can then initiate criminal prosecution.
-To date we have taken action against illegal providers, but we have not yet imposed any formal measures.

 This is the responsibility of the provider, there is no central (public) body that looks after the interests of consumers.
 We can only require providers to comply with the provisions of the Anti-Money Laundering and Anti-Terrorist Financing Act (Wet ter voorkoming van witwassen en het financieren van terrorisme – Wwft) and the Sanctions Act (Sanctiewet 1977 - Sw).
 You can read more about these acts on our website.